D-TACQ/AFHBA404/HUDP_RELAY.md

 SINGLE_THREAD_CONTROL=host_pull_trigger=0,0 ./scripts/acqproc_multi.sh ACQPROC/configs/mast_HP32_12.json
 ```
 - During the shot, on Rx Host
+  - NB: Packets will be sent steadily on clock _before_ the trigger.
+This is a reflection of how the LLC system output works.
+  - It's the PCS's responsibility to load the VO vector source in host memory with sensible values BEFORE starting the process.
+  - The continuous update is used to implement things like DIO_WATCHDOG.

 ```
 [dt100@naboo ~]$ nc -ul 10.12.198.254 53676 | pv > hudp.raw